 - If you think about it, we’re all strangers in a large parking lot making parking lot security difficult.

-- We are taught to share the space and we give little thought others to walking nearby.
+- We are taught to share the space and we give little thought to others walking nearby.

 - Parking lot security is at the highest level while inside your locked vehicle.